Irenejoycem/Pewlett-Hackard-Analysis/README.md

 # Overview of the analysis:

 The purpose for this analysis is to search through an employee database to figure out which employees will retire this year.
 I used PostgreSQL and created csv files in order to determine which employees would retire.
-Also in order to create an ERD to help with the process, I used QuickDBD (ERD found in Class Notes file).
+Also in order to create an ERD to help with the process, I used QuickDBD (ERD code found in Class Notes file).

+(insert photo -ERD)

 # Results: